 For multi-round Swiss or round-robin types of competitions.
 You can define a cross-table at any time, though initialising this before the start of the event allows players to follow progress throughout.
 As results for each round are added, the table is re-sorted to show players ordered by points gained or by performance (absolute or relative to grade).

 Games will be included if the cross table name is contained within the game event name.
-Enter any bye result with the player as white and ‘BYE’ as black and choose the score that gives the player a half or full point.
+Enter any bye result with the player as white (though no colour will be allocated) and opponent ‘BYE’ as black and choose the score that gives the player a half or full point.
 A minimum number of qualifying games can be specified when creating the cross table.
-Player names/data with fewer games appear in italic/greyed and will not be highlighted (green background) if they become leaders in the selected ordering.
+Player names/data with insufficient games to qualify will appear in italic/greyed and will not be highlighted (green background) if they become leaders in the selected ordering.

 All internal club game results matching the identifier string are used in the table and shown in your club page (example taken from Clacton 2015/16) :-